Salt Gear

 Closeup of Salt Lamp…Don’t lick It!

-Is It Safe To Lick A Himalayan Salt Lamp?
+Is It Safe To Lick a Salt Lamp?

 Himalayan salt itself is not harmful to humans and is often used as a seasoning or as a natural remedy for certain health conditions.
-However, it is not meant to be ingested in large quantities, and it is highly recommended that you not lick a Himalayan salt lamp.
+However, it is not meant to be ingested in large quantities, so it is not recommended that you not lick a salt lamp.
+Also, you just don’t know where that lamp has been.

 The salt may be rough or jagged, and the lamp may have picked up other substances or contaminants from the air that could be harmful if ingested.
 Licking a Himalayan salt lamp is not a hygienic practice, as the lamp may have been handled by other people or exposed to dust or other contaminants.